jayakhan/week11-rust-jk499/README.md

 [![Clippy](https://github.com/nogibjj/week6-rust-jk499/actions/workflows/lint.yml/badge.svg)](https://github.com/nogibjj/week6-rust-jk499/actions/workflows/lint.yml)

-# Add Node to Front in Singly LinkedList
+# Remove Node from the front of a Singly LinkedList

 **Developer:** Jaya Khan

 ## Abstract
-This program adds a node to the front of the singly linked list LinkedList.
-It does this first by creating a new node with the data passed to the function.
-It then takes the current head of the list and updates next pointer of the new node to point it to the previous head.
-Lastly, it makes the head of the list point to the new node.
+This program removes a node from the front of the singly linked list.
+It does this first by taking the current head of the list and then calls map method to update the head of the list to point to the next node.

 ## Requirements
 The code was tested on: